erlef/website/priv/posts/marketing/20221222033614_getting-to-know-laura-castro.md

 contribute to, if that can help.
 Then, on the other hand, I see that the effect that we are hoping for, is not really there.
 So, my personal take is that the problem is far more complex.

-At UDC, we have a group called "Hello, Sisters!" (https://hellosisters.github.io/): it is a group for female computer science students, teachers and women that have graduated and are already working in the industry.
+At UDC, we have a group called ["Hello, Sisters!"](https://hellosisters.github.io/) : it is a group for female computer science students, teachers and women that have graduated and are already working in the industry.
 We do mentoring, counselling, and mainly provide a safe space and a network of peers as contacts for personal and professional growth.
 There, we also talk a lot about the difference that society sees in technology nowadays from 20 or 30 years ago.
 I think